But wait, I don’t have TIME to tell you all about what’s happening now; there’s so much left of the past to relay!

 1. Boats

 A. Awesome firefighting boat, complete with a little speedboat for fighting fires down narrow canals.
-This make an absolutely outstanding toy.
-I would blow it up with so many firecrackers.

 2. My foot: